jmechnich/ledlamp/README.md

 Arduino project for an WS2812-based LED lamp, controlled by an encoder with a push-button.

 ## Features
-* Double-click switches lamp on/off
+* Double-click switches lamp on/off.
-* Long press cycles color modes: HSV (power-on default), HSL, RGB, Maximum white.
+* Long press cycles color modes: HSV (power-on default), HSL, RGB, maximum white.
 The selected mode is indicated by the encoder LED.
 * Single-click cycles colorspace components.
 The selected component is indicated by the encoder LED.
 * Encoder rotation changes the selected colorspace component.